-- 2. The chair shall rule on the alleged violation. - 3.
-If any member is dissatisfied with the ruling of the chair, the member may appeal the issue to the entire Board.
-The majority of the Board makes the final decision. - C. Board members also expect the chair and vice chair of the Board to work as a team with the Commissioner.
+- 2. The chair will then rule on the alleged violation. - 3.
+If any member is dissatisfied with the ruling of the chair, an Appeal may be made to the entire Board.
+The motion to Appeal the chair's ruling must be made and seconded in order for further discussion or action to take place. - 4.
+A Board vote of 6 or greater makes the final decision. - C. Board members also expect the chair and vice chair of the Board to work as a team with the Commissioner.

-Amended: March 10, 1998; February 9, 2000; September 15, 2005; July 15, 2009; August 8,

-2017; October 11, 2022, October 9, 2024
+Adopted:August 9, 1989Amended:March 10, 1998; February 9, 2000; September 15, 2005; July 15, 2009; August 8,2017; October 11, 2022, October 9, 2024, June 11, 2025

-POLICY: OFFICERS - ELECTION, TENURE, AND DUTIES
+POLICY: OFFICERS - ELECTION, TENURE, AND DUTIES Policy Type: Governance Process

 At its January meeting in odd-numbered years, the State Board shall organize by election of a chair, vice chair and appointment of an attorney for the Board and secretary to the Board.
-Election of officers may be by signed ballot.
+Election of officers shall be by signed ballot.
 Each signed ballot shall be open for inspection as provided by law.